xbokmd/plastilinn/docs/xBoK/sections/segment_Name_-_Competition.md

 # #segment Name - Competition
 - ## 🔍 Definition
   - Entities or organizations or people who are trying to solve the same problems.
 For the same clients.
-- ## 📰 Content type (stakeholder)
+- ## 📰 Content type (#competitor)
-  - Content is of type list.

-  - Content uses the following classes:
+  - Content is of type list and uses the following classes: #competitor
-    - stakeholder

 - ## 🔑 Keys